Automattic/jetpack/readme.txt

 This [page](http://codex.wordpress.org/Changing_File_Permissions) on the WordPress Codex explains everything you need to know about file permissions on your server and various ways of changing them.

+= Why do I get load spikes when new posts are made? =

+You may have the "clear all cached files when new posts are made" option set.
+Clearing those files can take time plus your visitors will now be visiting uncached pages.
+Are you using Google Analytics campaign tracking with utm_source in the url?
+Those pages aren't cached.
+See the question, "How should I best use the utm_source tracking tools in Google Analytics with this plugin" above for how to use them properly.
+Cached pages have to be refreshed when posts are made.
+Perhaps your server just isn't up to the job of serving the amount of traffic you get.
+Enable the "cache rebuild" feature as that may help.

 = Troubleshooting =

 If things don't work when you installed the plugin here are a few things to check: